alekshura/SourceMapper/CONTRIBUTING.md

 # How to contribute

-The way to contribute is to open an issue and start a discussion on [main repo issue tracker](https://github.com/alekshura/SourceMapper/issues)
+The way to contribute is to open start a discussion on [repo discussions tab](https://github.com/alekshura/SourceMapper/discussions).
-Then we can decide if and how a feature or a change could be implemented and if you should submit a pull requests with code changes.
+During discussion we together decide if and how a feature or a change could be implemented and than we will create an issue.
+Every PR shoulb be referenced to the issue (or issues).

 I recommend to read firs: [Being a good open source citizen](https://hackernoon.com/being-a-good-open-source-citizen-9060d0ab9732#.x3hocgw85)

-## Bugs and feature requests?
+## Bugs?
 Please create a new issue in the main GitHub repo:

-* [SourceMapper](https://github.com/alekshura/SourceMapper/issues), tag it as a `bug` or `enhancement`
+* [SourceMapper](https://github.com/alekshura/SourceMapper/issues), tag it as a `bug`

 ## Filing issues
 The best way to get your bug fixed is to be as detailed as you can be about the problem.